cardano-foundation/CIPs/CIP-????/README.md

 Recommendation:

-### #24: Blocking a Constitution Committee revote after a vote of “no confidence”.
+### #24: Blocking a Constitutional Committee revote after a vote of “no confidence”.

 Recommendation: